Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Mapping properties of the linear Poisson operator

 then these are smooth functions on phase space for $\delta' > 0$ sufficiently small, and (again for arbitrary $s$),

 by the final property in \eqref{eq:decay function}.
 Repeating our argument to deduce mapping properties for $P(\lambda)$ from \eqref{sm}, we use

 to conclude that for any $s \in \mathbb{R}$,

 the latter following from adjunction of the former.
-This improves \eqref{eq:poisson con't} since $\vl_{min} = -1/2 > -1/2 - \delta$ away from the radial sets.
+This improves \eqref{eq:poisson con't} since $\vl_{\text{min}} = -1/2 > -1/2 - \delta$ away from the radial sets.

-Again we can phrase this in terms of microlocalization, giving improved decay for $P(\lambda) f$, $f \in L^2(\partial M)$ away from the radial sets.
-That is to say, if $Q \in \Psisc^{- \infty,0}$ has $\WF'(Q) \cap \mathcal{R}_+ \cup \mathcal{R}_- = \varnothing$, then
+Again we can phrase this in terms of microlocalization, giving improved decay for $P(\pm \lambda) f$, $f \in L^2(\partial M)$ away from the radial sets.
+That is to say, if $Q \in \Psisc^{0,0}$ has $\WF'(Q) \cap \mathcal{R}_+ \cup \mathcal{R}_- = \varnothing$, then

-as follows immediately from \eqref{eq:poisson con't better} and the fact that for $\delta'$ taken sufficiently small in the definition of $\vl_\pm$, we have $Q \colon H^{s, \vl_{\min}} \lra H^{s, -1/2}$.
-Proposition~\ref{prop:BP}, a crucial step in proving our main theorem, improves on this; it asserts that increased regularity of the boundary distribution $f$ corresponds to increased decay of $P(\lambda) f$ away from the radial sets.
+as follows immediately from \eqref{eq:poisson con't better}, provided $Q$ is microsupported where $\vl_\pm = -1/2$, so that $Q \colon H^{s, \vl_{\min}} \lra H^{s, -1/2}$.
+Proposition~\ref{prop:BP}, a crucial step in proving our main theorem, improves on this; it asserts that increased regularity of the boundary distribution $f$ corresponds to increased decay of $P(\pm \lambda) f$ away from the radial sets.

-The Poisson operator extends to a map on distributions, or equivalently on negative order Sobolev spaces $H^m(\partial M)$ for all $m \in \RR$.
+The Poisson operator extends to a map on distributions, or equivalently on negative order Sobolev spaces $H^k(\partial M)$ for all $k \le 0$.
 The representation of the Poisson kernel as a distribution associated to a intersecting pair of Legendre submanifolds with conic points in \cite{mezw96} shows that there is a mapping property of the form

-for some $c \in\RR$; this is obtained by passing derivatives from the distribution onto the Poisson kernel, thus reducing to the case $m \geq 0$.
+for some $c \in\RR$; this is obtained by passing derivatives from the distribution onto the Poisson kernel, thus reducing to the case $k \geq 0$.
 The next proposition, plus positive commutator estimates as in \cite[Section 3]{ghsz20}, show that in fact $c = -1/2$ is sharp for \eqref{eq:Pondist}, although we do not need this fact in the present article.
-Notice that this has the following simple consequence for the adjoint:

-\begin{proposition} Let $Q \in \Psi^{-\infty, 0}$ satisfy $\WF'(Q) \cap (\mathcal{R}_+ \cup \mathcal{R}_-) = \varnothing$.
-Then for all $s \in \mathbb{R}$, $m \in \mathbb{R}$,
+\begin{proposition} Let $Q \in \Psi_{\emph{sc}}^{0, 0}$ satisfy $\WF'(Q) \cap (\mathcal{R}_+ \cup \mathcal{R}_-) = \varnothing$.
+Then for all $s \in \mathbb{R}$, $k \in \mathbb{R}$,